 Meanwhile Royal Sovereign was running eighth early and gradually moved forward to sixth at the half-mile, tracking Strauss.
 Employing the same bold riding tactics that had given him victory in the two previous runnings of the race, George Moore tried to steal the race on Park Lane, taking the lead at the mile and maintaining his advantage on the home turn.
 Strauss joined Park Lane upon straightening and then headed him halfway down the straight but could not withstand Royal Sovereign’s powerful sprint in the last furlong.
 John Page, confident the son of Chatsworth II was a genuine stayer, had instructed Selkrig to relax the horse in the early stages, and then make one run in the straight.
 Although the horse was inclined to run in under the whip in the last furlong, he overhauled Strauss in the shadows of the post to win by a short neck going away.
 Park Lane, who was rather pedestrian in the last half-furlong, was two lengths away third.
 Eskimo Prince, who showed no dash at all in the straight, finished a dismal seventh.
 Despite his fractiousness in the early part of the journey, the Todman colt simply could not stay.

-Chatsworth II, the sire of Royal Sovereign, was a bay horse bred in England in 1950; he was a good stayer who could accommodate hard or soft ground, winning seven races and £9,024 including the Manchester Cup (1 ½ miles) on two occasions and the Kempton Park Great Jubilee Handicap.
-Edgar Britt rode in the Manchester Cup in which Chatsworth II carried 9 st. 7lb. and won in a fast time, and Edgar entertained the highest regards for his ability.
+Chatsworth II, the sire of Royal Sovereign, was a bay horse bred in England in 1950; he was a good stayer who could accommodate hard or soft ground, winning seven races and £9,024 including the Manchester Cup (1 ½ mile) on two occasions and the Kempton Park Great Jubilee Handicap.
+Edgar Britt rode in the Manchester Cup in which Chatsworth II carried 9 st. 7lb. and won in a fast time, and Edgar entertained the highest regard for his ability.
 A son of the great racehorse Chanteur II, Chatsworth II was out of the mare Netherton Maid who was also the mother of Pirate King and the dam of Hethersett.
 Imported into New Zealand in 1956 by Sir James Fletcher to stand at his Alton Lodge Stud at Te Kauwhata, Chatsworth II quickly made his mark as a sire.
 Apart from Royal Sovereign, his best progeny would probably be those good Kiwi mares, Blyton and Chantal, although other daughters such as Clipjoint and Our Fun won good races and later went on to become high-class broodmares.
-Unfortunately, Chatsworth II died prematurely in the 1962-63 racing season when just twelve, only months before his best son went through the sales ring.
+Soon after Royal Sovereign was foaled the Fletcher family dispersed their Alton Lodge Stud and Chatsworth II was passed in at 5000 guineas, although he was subsequently bought privately by Jack Foote for his Dee Lodge Stud at Drury, near Auckland.
+Unfortunately for Foote, Chatsworth II died prematurely in the 1962-63 racing season when just twelve, only a matter of months before his best son went through the sales ring.

 John Page, the successful trainer of Royal Sovereign, was a young man of just thirty-three when he won the Derby, although he boasted a maternal pedigree for the Turf every bit as distinguished as the colt himself.
 John’s grandfather, Bert Bellingham, had been the stud groom at Kirkham for the Hon.
 James White in the late nineteenth century before much later becoming a notable trainer at Randwick.
 Born in Muswellbrook, the son of a railwayman, John’s father had shown little interest in racing although young John spent much of his youth around horses on his grandfather’s property, Lindisfarne, near Roxburgh.
 Now family traits and traditions do not die, even if they go unexpressed for a generation.
 John’s father might not have succumbed to life on the Turf, but at the age of fourteen, John knew what he wanted.
 He left school and began work as a strapper in Bert Bellingham’s Bowral Street stables, two doors away from the T.J.
 Smith establishment.
 The stable enjoyed its biggest success a few years later when Mercury won the 1951 A.J.C.
 Villiers Stakes.